 It is wonderfully versatile as well!
 It can be prayed repeatedly as an aid to meditation by religious, or just as a simple way for anyone to “check in” with our Lord during a busy day, to be aware of His presence and avail themselves of His comfort and strength!

 (The Jesus Prayer is also good in that it focuses on His Holy Name, which, as the Catechism points out, is also a great form of prayer in and of itself (CCC 2668), as mentioned here as well.
-More interesting takes on the Orthodox Church's approach to the Jesus Prayer can be found here.

 The Jesus Prayer shows us the way towards true humility.
 It is so easy for us, especially nowadays, to forget that we are all sinners in needs of God's mercy.
 He is more than ready to give it to us.
 All we need to do is ask for it, in a sincere, heartfelt fashion.
 Indeed, Christ told St. Faustina, the Polish nun to whom he appeared regularly in the 1930's, that he would “pour out a whole ocean of graces” to those who would approach the fountain of His mercy.